mvolkmann/blog/src/swift/Fastlane.md

 1. Enter `sudo gem pristine ffi --version 1.12.2`
    This fails for me!

+To see the version of Fastlane that is installed, enter `fastlane --version`.

 ## Configuring

 1. Open a Terminal window and cd to a root project directory.